Hydration: Are You Drinking Enough Water?

 it'll take that water from wherever it can.

-That apple you had for breakfast, breakfast, great.
+That apple you had for breakfast, great.

-Even that jell-o that you ate at a kid's birthday party, also wonderful.
+The soup you had for lunch, perfect.
+Even that jell-o that you ate at a kid's birthday party, party.

+Also wonderful.
 And you don't need fancy waters either.

 Tammy says that Gatorade is basically like drinking flavored water.
+And when it comes to the latest trend, alkaline water, there's just so little research on that.

 There's nothing magical about alkaline, mineral, bubbly.